 Changing dynamics of financial services

-FinTech (financial technologies) is a business direction that uses emerging technologies and innovations in the financial services market, which involves such advanced areas as digital, mobile digital payments and money transfers, e-wallets, online lending, P2P platforms, crowdfunding, online funds, online insurance, etc.
+FinTech (financial technologies) is a business direction that uses emerging technologies and innovations in the financial services market.
+It includes such areas as digital, mobile digital payments and money transfers, personal financial management, mobile wallets, online lending, P2P platforms, crowdfunding, online funds, online insurance, etc.

 It should be noted that the FinTech revolution was provoked by the global financial crisis of 2008 and was caused by the transition of financial market participants to low-capital-intensive business models, modernized in accordance with modern market realities.
 Subsequently, the equalization of market conditions contributed to the emergence of innovative participants in the financial services market – FinTech companies.
 The current state of FinTech is characterized by rapid digital transformations based on the proliferation of robotization, artificial intelligence, and other innovative technologies.